-By one-click unsubscribe, I mean any email marketing/marketing automation platform which allows a subscriber to opt out simply by clicking a link in the email.
+By one-click unsubscribe, I mean any email marketing/marketing automation platform which allows a subscriber to opt out simply by clicking a link in the email and taking no further action or confirmation.
 When they get to the landing page, they’re already unsubscribed with no additional effort required on their part, no button to confirm that they meant to do it, etc.

-On the surface, this seems like a good thing – consumer-friendly, easy for the user.
+On the surface, this seems like a good thing – consumer-friendly, easy for the user, and it is.
+But it’s a major problem for the marketer, and potentially the subscriber if they suddenly stop receiving their favorite business’ emails.
 Let’s dig deeper into the problem.

 How Security Broke One-Click Unsubscribe

-Consider what the average anti-spam network security server does.
+Consider what the average anti-spam security software does.
 Here’s a brief feature list of one of the market-leading server appliances:

 What does this server appliance do?
 By scanning email for malware, hijacked links, and other unsavory hacking techniques in email messages, this appliance helps keep users safe.
 That’s a good thing.

 However, in order to scan for those hacks, the server appliance automatically clicks on every image and link in the email before it gets to us, to see if the link leads to a hacked web page or script.